Altaic languages: Korean and Japanese languages

 In 2017, Martine Robbeets proposed that Japanese (and possibly Korean) originated as a hybrid language.
 She proposed that the ancestral home of the Turkic, Mongolic, and Tungusic languages was somewhere in northwestern Manchuria.
 A group of those proto-Altaic ("Transeurasian") speakers would have migrated south into the modern Liaoning province, where they would have been mostly assimilated by an agricultural community with an Austronesian-like language.
 The fusion of the two languages would have resulted in proto-Japanese and proto-Korean.
+In 2022, Zheng Tiang et al. criticized Robbeets' view, stating that it suffers from fundamental problems, several contradictions, as well as non-replicable and invalid data.
+They found no empirical support for either a "Transeurasian" language family, nor for associating the five different language families with the spread of Neolithic farmers from the West Liao River region.

-In a typological study that does not directly evaluate the validity of the Altaic hypothesis, Yurayong and Szeto (2020) discuss for Koreanic and Japonic the stages of convergence to the Altaic typological model and subsequent divergence from that model, which resulted in the present typological similarity between Koreanic and Japonic.
+Yurayong and Szeto (2020), in a typological study that does not directly evaluate the validity of the Altaic hypothesis, discuss for Koreanic and Japonic the stages of convergence to the Altaic typological model and subsequent divergence from that model, which resulted in the present typological similarity between Koreanic and Japonic.
 They state that both are "still so different from the Core Altaic languages that we can even speak of an independent Japanese-Korean type of grammar.
 Given also that there is neither a strong proof of common Proto-Altaic lexical items nor solid regular sound correspondences but, rather, only lexical and structural borrowings between languages of the Altaic typology, our results indirectly speak in favour of a “Paleo-Asiatic” origin of the Japonic and Koreanic languages."

+In 2023, Juha Janhunen affirmed that Japonic and Koreanic are completely unrelated to "Micro-Altaic":

+An important fault line within the Altaic complex separates Koreanic and Japonic from Turkic, Mongolic, and Tungusic.
+Not only are Koreanic and Japonic in some respects less "Altaic" typologically, but, in spite of attempts to show the contrary, they also lack any significant number of material similarities with the three Micro-Altaic families, or with each other.

+According to Janhunen, Pre-Proto-Japonic was closer to Sinitic, rather than to anything Altaic-related.